 The common languages people speak depend upon native groups that are spread throughout the country.
 The culture and the region have a great impact on the languages spoken in the country

-Language diversity in Thailand is because of its geographical and political isolation from the world.
+Thailand Language diversity is because of its geographical and political isolation from the world.
 When the population is isolated from other regions then the languages start to develop on their own.

 Thus They follow their forefathers’ traditions.
 When native Thai languages are in development mode, they don’t interact with tribes of different regions.